On Fukaya categories and prequantization bundles: Partially ordered groups

 \subsection{Almost stuff}

-Let $(R,\mathfrak{m})$ be an almost setup, i.e., $R$ is a local ring and $\mathfrak{m}$ is the maximal ideal satisfying $\mathfrak{m}^2=\mathfrak{m}$. \begin{example} The Novikov ring $\Nov$ with its maximal ideal is an almost setup. \end{example} \begin{defin} \begin{enumerate} \item An $R$-module is \emph{almost zero} if $\mathfrak{m} M=0$. \item We denote by $\Mod(R)$, the derived category of $R$-modules.
+Let us recall some standard notions of almost mathematics.
+Fix a local ring $R$ whose maximal ideal $\mathfrak{m}$ is satisfies $\mathfrak{m}^2=\mathfrak{m}$.
+We refer to such data as an almost setup. \begin{example} The Novikov ring $\Nov$ with its maximal ideal is an almost setup. \end{example} \begin{defin} Let $(R, \mathfrak{m})$ be an almost setup. \begin{enumerate} \item An $R$-module is \emph{almost zero} if $\mathfrak{m} M=0$. \item We denote by $\Mod(R)$, the derived category of $R$-modules.
 Take the quotient by the almost zero modules, we obtain the category $\Mod(R^a)$, the category of almost modules. \item A morphism in $\Mod(R)$ is said to be \emph{almost isomorphic} if it is isomorphic in $\Mod(R^a)$. \end{enumerate} \end{defin}

 We now consider categories enriched over $R$. \begin{defin} Let $F\colon \cC_1\rightarrow \cC_2$ be an $R$-linear functor between $R$-enriched categories. \begin{enumerate} \item We say $F$ is \emph{almost fully faithful} if each morphism between hom-space is almost isomorphism.
 In other words, the induced functor $F\otimes_{\Mod(R)}\Mod(R^a)\colon \cC_1\otimes_{\Mod(R)}\Mod(R^a)\rightarrow \cC_2\otimes_{\Mod(R)}\Mod(R^a)$ is fully faithful. \item We say $F$ is \emph{almost essentially surjective} if the following holds: For any $c\in \cC_2$, there exists an object in $c'$ such that the Yoneda modules $\cY(F(c'))$ and $\cY(c)$ are almost isomorphic. \item We say $F$ is an \emph{almost equivalence} if it satisfies the above two conditions. \end{enumerate} \end{defin}